ABNIRML: Analyzing the Behavior of Neural IR Models: Experimental Setup

-\textbf{L-GBM}~\cite{Ke2017LightGBMAH}.
-We use a Light Gradient Boosting Machine model, currently used by the Semantic Scholar search engine~\cite{feldman_2020}.
-The model was trained on clickthrough data from this search engine, meaning that it services various information needs (e.g., navigational and topical queries).
-A wide variety of features are used, not all of which are available in our ranking setting (e.g., recency, in-links, etc.).
-Thus, we only supply the text-based features L-GBM uses like lexical overlap and scores from a light-weight language model~\cite{heafield-etal-2013-scalable}.
-This serves as a non-neural learning-to-rank baseline.
+\smb{\textbf{SBERT}.
+As an unsupervised model based on a contextualized language model, we use SBERT's~\cite{reimers-2019-sentence-bert} pre-trained Bi-encoder model, trained on Semantic Textual Similarity, Natural Language Inference, and Quora Duplicate Question Detection data in multiple languages.\footnote{\texttt{distilbert-multilingual-nli-stsb-quora-ranking}} This approach has been shown by \citet{Litschko2021EvaluatingMT} to be able to effectively perform cross-lingual retrieval.
+(TREC DL 2019 MRR: 0.465.)}

-\textbf{KNRM} and \textbf{C-KNRM}~\cite{Xiong2017EndtoEndNA,Dai2018ConvolutionalNN} are kernel-based ranking models that calculate the cosine similarity between the word embeddings of query and document terms, aggregating the scores using Gaussian kernels.
-The Convolutional variant (C-KNRM) applies 1-dimensional convolutions to build n-gram representations.
-For both models, we use default settings (e.g., 11 buckets, 3-grams), and train the models using the official training sequence of the MS-MARCO passage ranking dataset.
+\textbf{LGBM}~\cite{Ke2017LightGBMAH}.
+As a non-neural learning-to-rank baseline, we use the Light Gradient Boosting Machine model currently used by the Semantic Scholar search engine~\cite{feldman_2020}.\footnote{\url{https://github.com/allenai/s2search}} This public model was trained on clickthrough data from this search engine, meaning that it services various information needs (e.g., navigational and topical queries).
+Not all of the model's features are available in our setting (e.g., recency, in-links, etc.), so we only supply the text-based features like lexical overlap and scores from a light-weight language model~\cite{heafield-etal-2013-scalable}.
+(TREC DL 2019 MRR: 0.580.)

-\textbf{BERT}~\cite{Devlin2019BERTPO}.
+\textbf{VBERT}~\cite{Devlin2019BERTPO}.
 We use a BERT model, which uses a linear ranking layer atop a BERT pretrained transformer language model~\cite{Nogueira2019PassageRW,macavaney:sigir2019-cedr,Dai2019DeeperTU}.
-(This setup goes by several names in the literature, including Vanilla BERT and monoBERT.)
-We fine-tune the \texttt{bert-base-uncased} model for this task using the official training sequence of the MS-MARCO passage ranking dataset.
+(This setup goes by several names in the literature, including Vanilla BERT (VBERT), monoBERT, BERT-CAT, etc.) We fine-tune the \texttt{bert-base-uncased} model for this task using the official training sequence of the MS-MARCO passage ranking dataset.
+(TREC DL 2019 MRR: 0.809.)

 \textbf{T5}~\cite{Raffel2019ExploringTL}.
-The Text To Text Transformer ranking model ~\cite{nogueiradoc2query} scores documents by predicting whether a sequence consisting of \texttt{Query: [query] Document: [document] Relevant:} is likely to generate the term `true' or `false'.
-We use the model weights released by \citet{nogueiradoc2query}, which were tuned on the MS-MARCO passage ranking dataset.
-At the time of writing, this model tops several ad-hoc ranking leaderboards.
+The Text-To-Text Transformer ranking model~\cite{nogueiradoc2query} scores documents by predicting whether the concatenated query, document, and control tokens is likely to generate the term `true' or `false'.
+We use the models released by the authors, which were tuned on the MS-MARCO passage ranking dataset. \smm{We test both the \texttt{t5-base} (T5-B) and \texttt{t5-large} (T5-L) models to gain insights into the effect of model size.} (TREC DL 2019 MRR: 0.868 (T5-B), 0.857 (T5-L).)